Hole One – Par 4 (311 Yards)

 This difficult Par 3 requires a well-struck tee shot to clear the creek.
 Pay attention to the wind, as the flag may not be a good indicator .
 It is easier to clear the creek towards left side of green.
 Anything short is wet!
 Tough hole from the back tees!

 Favor the left side of this narrow fairway.
-Balls hit right are trouble.
+Balls hit right are trouble, and there is a bunker about 140 yards out off the right side of the fairway.

-Tee shot should favor left side of fairway.
+Tee shot should favor left side of fairway, as a large hill slopes into the woods on the right.
 Take an extra club to get to a back pin placement.
 Avoid bunker front left of two-tier green.

 Tee shot needs to stay right of fairway center.
 Ball will have a tendency to roll left.
 Golfers hitting tee shots too far left will have trees blocking their approach shot.
-Best to play approach shot right of pin.
-Left side of fairway is lateral hazard at tree line.
+Best to play approach shot right of pin, as the green slopes severely right to left.

 Best play is to position tee shot 100 to 150 yards from green.
 A well-placed tee shot should result in an easy approach shot to the green.
 There are O.B. markers left of the green.

 This Par 3 plays uphill and a club longer than it measures.
-Green slopes severely back to front.
+Green has two tiers and slopes back to front.
 Do your best to keep the ball below the pin.
 Avoid the grass bunker left and short of the green.

-This uphill, doglet right Par 4 is the toughest on the course.
+This uphill Par 4 is the toughest on the course.
 It requires a big tee shot favoring the right side.
-A strong approach shot to this green, which slopes severely from back to front, is necessary.
-Best to keep ball below the hole.
+A strong approach shot to the proper tier on this green, which has 3 tiers, is necessary.

 This tough downhill par 3 is 262 yards from the back tee!
 It’s tight and demands a solid tee shot.
 There is a creek short right, as well as a grass bunker.
 There is a creek behind the green, so anything long is not good.
 Shots hit short left will get assistance from a hill and feed towards the green.

 This short Par 5 is reachable for big hitters.
-Target line should be just right of the fairway bunkers on your left approach shot must find its way around the large tree on the right side of fairway.
-Safe play here is the left side of fairway.
-Long and left of green is trouble.
+Target line should be just right of the fairway bunkers on your left.
+The safe play for the approach here is the left side of fairway, or just short of the green.
+Long and left of green is trouble, and anything right is wet.